Pkrakmo/youtubeToDiscord/README.md

 tsc
 ```

-* a new folder named dist will apear with the javascript-files that you need
+* a new folder named dist will appear with the javascript-files that you need

 ## Setup